shakeel-faiz/FF/09Sep-25/07-cfg-mugen.md

 Furthermore, the CFG file allows creators to determine the game's display settings, such as screen resolution, and decide whether M.U.G.E.N should play sound effects and music during gameplay.
 For those well-versed in M.U.G.E.N's intricacies, this file offers the potential to tweak an array of other game-related settings to craft a unique gaming experience.

-By default, M.U.G.E.N's primary CFG file, known as mugen.cfg, resides in the program's data folder.
+By default, M.U.G.E.N's primary CFG file, known as `mugen.cfg`, resides in the program's data folder.
 While it is possible to directly edit the game's settings within this file, it is generally advisable to create a backup copy first.
 This precaution ensures that you can effortlessly revert M.U.G.E.N to its original settings if needed, preventing any unintended changes from disrupting your gaming experience.

 ## M.U.G.E.N - Game Engine